How a crowded GOP field could help Trump in 2024 campaign

 “Trump fatigue might be a real thing,” he said, with voters asking themselves whether, if they vote for another candidate, they “can get the same policies without all the baggage.”

 At the same time, Trump has seen some of his endorsed primary candidates falter.
-Those who have won, including Ohio GOP Senate nominee JD Vance and Pennsylvania GOP Senate nominee Mehmet Oz, have done so with about 30% of the vote, meaning that two-thirds of party voters went against Trump’s picks.
+Those who have won, including Senate hopefuls JD Vance in Ohio and Mehmet Oz in Pennsylvania, have done so with about 30% of the vote, meaning that two-thirds of party voters went against Trump’s picks.

 “I don’t think anybody underestimates Trump.
 There’s a reason he’s the most sought-after endorsement in every single Republican primary,” said GOP strategist Alex Conant.
 “That said, I think there’s a recognition that a lot of Republican voters are looking to the future and ready for what’s next.”

 To what extent remains an open question.
-During a trip to Iowa this week, Arkansas Sen. Cotton declined to weigh in on Trump’s standing.
-But he said he hoped to be “an effective national leader, not only for my party but for the American people in my role in the Senate and any other future role I might serve.”
+During a trip to Iowa this week, Cotton declined to weigh in on Trump’s standing.
+But the senator said he hoped to be “an effective national leader, not only for my party but for the American people in my role in the Senate and any other future role I might serve.”

 “I know that Donald Trump is very popular among our voters who appreciate the successes he delivered for four years in a very hostile environment.
 They don’t want Republicans who are running against that legacy, because they view that legacy as a great success,” he said Thursday in Cambridge, Iowa.

 On Friday night, he campaigned in Las Vegas alongside Adam Laxalt, his pick for Nevada Senate.
-And on Saturday night, he will hold a rally in Anchorage, Alaska, to campaign with Republican Kelly Tshibaka, whom he has endorsed in her race against U.S. Sen. Lisa Murkowski, and others, including former Alaska Gov. Sarah Palin, who is now running for Congress.
+And on Saturday night, he planned a rally in Anchorage, Alaska, to campaign with Kelly Tshibaka, whom he has endorsed in her race against Sen. Lisa Murkowski, and others, including former Gov. Sarah Palin, now running for Congress.

 Conant said it made sense for candidates to continue testing the waters for now.